 - sense (n.)

-- c.1400, "faculty of perception," also "meaning or interpretation" (especially of Holy Scripture), from Old French sens, from Latin sensus "perception, feeling, undertaking, meaning," from sentire "perceive, feel, know," probably a figurative use of a literally meaning "to find one's way," from PIE root *sent- "to go" (cf. Old High German sinnan "to go, travel, strive after, have in mind, perceive," German Sinn "sense, mind," Old English sið "way, journey," Old Irish set, Welsh hynt "way").
-Application to any one of the external or outward senses (touch, sight, hearing, etc.) first recorded 1520s.
+- c.1400, "faculty of perception," also "meaning, import, interpretation" (especially of Holy Scripture), from Old French sens "one of the five senses; meaning; wit, understanding" (12c.) and directly from Latin sensus "perception, feeling, undertaking, meaning," from sentire "perceive, feel, know," probably a figurative use of a literally meaning "to find one's way," or "to go mentally," from PIE root *sent- "to go" (cf. Old High German sinnan "to go, travel, strive after, have in mind, perceive," German Sinn "sense, mind," Old English sið "way, journey," Old Irish set, Welsh hynt "way").
+Application to any one of the external or outward senses (touch, sight, hearing, etc.) in English first recorded 1520s.

 - sense (v.)

 - "to perceive by the senses," 1590s, from sense (n.).
 Meaning "be conscious inwardly of (one's state or condition) is from 1680s.
 Meaning "perceive (a fact or situation) not by direct perception" is from 1872.
 Related: Sensed; sensing.